-As of June 30, 2022, based on fair value, our portfolio consisted of 68.0% first lien senior secured debt investments (of which 78.6% we consider to be unitranche debt investments (including "last out" portions of such loans)), 9.0% second lien senior secured debt investments, 4.0% unsecured debt investments, 12.7% preferred equity investments and 6.3% common equity investments.
+As of September 30, 2022, based on fair value, our portfolio consisted of 65.7% first lien senior secured debt investments (of which 79.4% we consider to be unitranche debt investments (including "last out" portions of such loans)), 8.5% second lien senior secured debt investments, 5.6% unsecured debt investments, 13.3% preferred equity investments and 6.9% common equity investments.

-As of June 30, 2022 and December 31, 2021, our weighted average total yield of the portfolio at fair value and amortized cost was 7.6% and 7.5%, respectively, and our weighted average yield of debt and income producing securities at fair value and amortized cost was 8.8% and 8.8%, respectively.
+As of September 30, 2022, our weighted average total yield of the portfolio at fair value and amortized cost was 8.6% and 8.6%, respectively, and our weighted average yield of accruing debt and income producing securities at fair value and amortized cost was 10.2% and 10.2%, respectively.

-As of June 30, 2022, we had investments in 104 portfolio companies with an aggregate fair value of \$6.0 billion.
-As of June 30, 2022, we had net leverage of 0.84x debt-to-equity.
+As of September 30, 2022, we had investments in 112 portfolio companies with an aggregate fair value of \$6.3 billion.
+As of September 30, 2022, we had net leverage of 0.83x debt-to-equity.

 We expect the pace of our originations to vary with the pace of repayments.
 In periods with lower repayment volume, the pace of our originations is expected to slow.
 Currently, rapidly rising interest rates, reduced refinancing activity and market uncertainty has led to a decline in merger and acquisitions and other public market activity which in turn has led to decreased repayments and originations over the quarter.
 Although the pace of originations has slowed, we continue to focus on investing in industries we view as recession resistant and that we are familiar with, including service oriented sectors such as software, and the credit quality of our portfolio remains consistent.
-In addition, Owl Rock continues to have the opportunity to invest in large unitranche transactions in excess of \$1 billion in size which gives us the ability to structure the terms and spreads of such deals.
+The majority of our investments are supported by sophisticated financial sponsors who provide operational and financial resources.
+In addition, the current lending environment is favorable to direct lenders and Owl Rock continues to have the opportunity to invest in large unitranche transactions in excess of \$1 billion in size which gives us the ability to structure the terms and spreads of such deals to include wider spreads, lower loan to values, extended call protection, attractive leverage profiles and credit protection.